nasa/cumulus/tasks/python-reference-task/README.md

 npm run prepare
 ```

-will build the lambda and put a .zip for deployment in ./dist
+The above command will build the lambda and put a .zip for deployment in ./dist

-### Test